Equipment checklist for Everest Base Camp Trek: a complete packing list from head to toe with an equipment guide, pictures and recommendation

 Confused about what to pack and not for the Everest base camp trek?
 We are here to help you and guide you through the recommended gear list for the Everest base camp trek.
 This gear list for the Everest base camp also applies to other high-altitude treks in Nepal except for climbing.

-While packing for the trek, the first thing you should consider and check is the timing of your visit.
+While packing for the Everest base camp trekking, the first thing you should consider and check is the timing of your visit.
 Seasonal variation is a key component.
-Each trekking season requires changes in your packing list and with great variations in elevation, you should basically pack for both warmer days at 2800m and colder nights at 5000m.
-If you are trekking during the normal trekking season (Spring and Autumn) then you will not need additional gears but if you plan to do the trek during winter (Dec to Feb) then you should pack warmer clothes, gaiters etc. accordingly.
-Similarly, if you plan to trek during summer/monsoon then your packing list should consist of rain protection gears.
-Find out the
+Each trekking season requires changes in your packing list and with great variations in elevation, you should basically pack for both warmer days at 2,800m/9184ft and colder nights/mornings at 5,364m/17,600ft.

-During the trekking season (Spring and Autumn), the temperature varies from lowest -10 Degree C at Gorekshep to maximum 15 to 20 Degree C during day time at the starting point.
-Your trek starts at an elevation of 2800m and goes up to an elevation of 5545m thus your packing list should consist of all essential gears required for the journey.
+During the trekking season (Spring and Autumn), the temperature varies from the lowest -10 Degrees C at Gorekshep to a maximum of 15 to 20 Degrees C during daytime at the starting point.
+Your trek starts at an elevation of 2,800m/9,184ft and goes up to an elevation of 5,364m/17,600ft thus your packing list should consist of all essential gear required for the journey.